metaporia/muse/README.md

 ## Search Syntax

-Note that this is merely (a potentially outdated) the CLI's help information.
+Note that this is merely (a potentially outdated version of) the CLI's help information.

 ```
 Usage: muse search [-w|--within REL_DATE] [-a|--author SUBSTR]